 The major differences between the method of travel to work of the workforce in the City of Rockingham and the Western Australia workforce were:

-- A larger percentage of local workers who did not go to work (11.4% compared to 10.2%)
+- A smaller percentage of local workers who worked at home (6.5% compared to 7.4%)

-The largest changes in the method of travel to work of the workforce in the City of Rockingham between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the City of Rockingham between2016 and 2021 were:

 - Did not go to work (+958 local workers)